DanielBailey-web/romaine/README.md

 # Special Thanks

-@Giacomocerquone publisher of react-perspective-cropper
+@Giacomocerquone publisher of react-perspective-cropper (MIT)

-@opencv creaters of computer vision software this package relies on
+@opencv creaters of computer vision software this package relies on (3-clause BSD)